Eyþór Ingólfsson Melsteð

-Eyþór Ingólfsson Melsteð (transliterated as Eythor Ingolfsson Melsted in English, born 16 February 1994) is an Icelandic professional strongman from Reykjavík and a multiple entrant to the World's Strongest Man competition.
+Eyþór Ingólfsson Melsteð (transliterated as Eythor Ingolfsson Melsted in English, born 16 February 1994) is an Icelandic professional strongman from Reykjavík.
+He is a multiple entrant to the World's Strongest Man competition.

 Career

-Eyþór began his sporting career as an amateur bodybuilder.
+Eyþór was born an raised in Breiðdalsvík in the east coast of Iceland.
+He began his sporting career as an amateur bodybuilder.
 Upon realizing his strength, and coached by World's Strongest Man athlete Stefán Sölvi Pétursson he decided to try strongman following the traditional Icelandic strength roots.

 In his 2018 strongman debut, Eyþór managed to emerge runner-up behind Hafþór Júlíus Björnsson in the Iceland's Strongest Man competition, which paved the way for him to enter the international strongman circuit.
 In 2019 he made his international debut at the Strongman Champions League Norway, and proceeded to qualify for the World's Strongest Man finals on two consecutive occasions in 2021 and 2022.
 He also secured podium finishes in both the 2021 and 2022 Magnús Ver Magnússon Strongman Classic, the 2020 Pasaulio Taurė, and was a finalist at the World's Ultimate Strongman, Rogue Invitational and Europe's Strongest Man competitions.

 In the National circuit, Eyþór is a two-time winner of the Strongest Man in Iceland competition, winner of the 2020 Iceland's Strongest Viking competition and a three-time runner-up of the main national title, Iceland's Strongest Man.
 His personal best log press of 190 kg is the 4th heaviest by an Icelander, only behind Hafþór Júlíus Björnsson, Sigfús Fossdal and Benedikt Magnússon.